-- Identify children with asthma and anaphylaxis during the enrolment process. - Provide families with a copy of the Asthma and Anaphylaxis policy upon enrolment. - Provide staff with a copy of the Asthma and Anaphylaxis policy. - Provide opportunity/encouragement for staff to attend regular asthma and anaphylaxis training. - Provide an Action Plan to all families of children with asthma and anaphylaxis on enrolment. - Ensure all Educators/Staff are informed of the children with asthma and anaphylaxis in their care. - Ensure that an asthma first aid poster and anaphylaxis first aid poster are displayed in each room and key locations. - Encourage open communication between families & Educators/Staff. - Identify and where practicable, minimise asthma and anaphylaxis triggers. - First-Aid Officer will revise all Action Plans annually.
+- Identify children with asthma during the enrolment process. - Provide families with a copy of the Asthma policy upon enrolment. - Provide staff with a copy of the Asthma policy. - Provide opportunity/encouragement for staff to attend regular asthma training. - Provide an Asthma Action Plan to all families of children with asthma on enrolment. - Ensure all Educators/Staff are informed of the children with Asthma in their care. - Ensure that an Asthma First aid poster is displayed in each room and key locations. - Encourage open communication between families & Educators/Staff. - Identify and where practicable, minimise asthma triggers. - Supervisor will revise all Action Plans annually.